Efrei-AdvProg-JBVTAH-GroupeG/.github/profile/README.md

     thibaulthen/authenticator:1.8
 ```

-* You now have three different accounts usable with the same password corresponding to INITIAL_PASSWORD in the precedent docker run commmand (adminadmin on default), here are their usernames :
+* You now have three different accounts usable with the same password corresponding to INITIAL_PASSWORD (adminadmin by default) in the precedent docker run commmand, here are their usernames :
     * Student-demo
     * Tutor-demo
     * *Admin-demo*